fusterma/JUAS2024/Tutorials2024.md

 <p align="center">
 Figure 1: FODO cell scheme with main parameters depicted.
 </p>

-	Then, define a proton beam with a total energy, $E_{tot}$, of 2 GeV.
-Activate the sequence and compute the periodic linear optics functions with the twiss MAD-X command.
-Then, plot the $\beta$-functions.
-If you found a maximum $\beta$-function around 460 m you succeeded!

 2. Using the $\beta$-function plot obtained, can you estimate the phase advance of the cell?
 How does this value compare to the tune computed by MAD-X.